marcusvieira88/nextjs-blog/README.md

 # Introduction
-This is an React project example that implements the [Next.js](https://nextjs.org/learn) framework.
+This is a React project example that implements the [Next.js](https://nextjs.org/learn) framework.

 # Run
 ```